Skilvingr/rust-mutringbuf/README.md

 virtual memory.
 More information can be found [here](https://en.wikipedia.org/wiki/Circular_buffer#Optimization).

 This crate supports this optimisation through the `vmem` feature, which can only be used with heap-allocated buffers and is currently limited to `unix` targets.
-The buffer size must be a multiple of the system's page size (usually `4096`).
+The buffer size (length of the buffer times the size of the stored type) must be a multiple of the system's page size (usually `4096` for x86_64).
 When using the `default` and `new_zeroed` methods, the correct size is calculated based on the provided minimum size.
 However, when using the `from` methods, the user must ensure that this requirement is met to avoid panics.